10up/wpacceptance/docs/index.md

 ## Snapshots vs. Environment Instructions

 Snapshots and environmental instructions are two different tools for creating shareable environments that empower team members and/or CI processes to test consistently against the same environment.
-Read more about the two workflows [above](https://wpacceptance.readthedocs.io/en/latest/workflow-snapshots/).
+Read more about the two workflows [above](#workflow-environment-instructions-and-snapshots).
+Here are some reasons to use one workflow over the other:

+* If you don't have access to AWS or don't want to deal with the complexities of AWS, use environment instructions.
+* If you need non-authenticated, public contributors to run tests against your environment, use environment instructions.
+* If you are building a website for a client and the code isn't public, use snapshots.
+* If your environment requires highly specific data e.g. menus, options, certain post set, etc, use snapshots.